|

 patient makes vigorous inspiratory efforts.

-Pressure-controlled inverse-ratio
+Pressure-controlled

-Early reports of improved oxygenation with
+Early reports of improved

-ventilation (PCIRV) generated considerable
+inverse-ratio ventilation (PCIRV) generated

-enthusiasm for this method.
-Following the
+considerable enthusiasm for this method.

-initial enthusiasm for this approach, a
+Following the initial enthusiasm for this

-subsequent controlled studies reported no
+approach, a subsequent controlled studies

-benefit or marginal benefit for the use of
+reported no benefit or marginal benefit for

-PCIRV.
-Based on the available evidence,
+the use of PCIRV.
+Based on the available

-the management of patients with ARDS.
-The
+for PCIRV in the management of patients with

-likelihood of an improvement in oxygenation
+ARDS.
+The likelihood of an improvement in

-using inverse ratio ventilation is small and
+oxygenation using inverse ratio ventilation

-the risk of auto-PEEP and hemodynamic
+is small and the risk of auto-PEEP and

-compromise is great.
+hemodynamic compromise is great.

 Pressure support ventilation

-inspiratory muscles during invasive and
+(PSV) assists inspiratory muscles during

-noninvasive ventilation.
-PSV is patient
+invasive and noninvasive ventilation.
+PSV is

-triggered and primarily flow triggered.
+patient triggered and primarily flow

-Secondary cycling mechanisms with PSV are
+triggered.
+Secondary cycling mechanisms with

-expiratory phase when the flow decelerates
+to the expiratory phase when the flow

-to a ventilator-determined level, when the
+decelerates to a ventilator-determined

-pressure rises to a ventilator-determined
+level, when the pressure rises to a

-level, or the inspiratory time reaches a
+inspiratory time reaches a

 ventilator-determined limit.
 Although PSV is